|Name||Clozapine N-oxide (CNO) (freebase)|

 CNO activates the excitatory Gq- coupled DREADDs: hM3Dq, hM1Dq and hM5Dq (pEC50 values are 7.26 and 8.61 at hM3Dq and hM1Dq respectively).

-The hM3Dq DREADD is typically used for enhancing neuronal firing and activating (Gq- signaling in neuronal and non-neuronal cells.
+The hM3Dq DREADD is typically used for enhancing neuronal firing and activity (Gq- signaling in neuronal and non-neuronal cells).

 ‘Inhibitory’ (Gi- coupled) DREADDs: